 Events will be summarized on the basis of the date of onset for the event.
-A treatment-emergent AE will be defined as any AE that begins on or after the randomization date up to the date of last dose of study drug plus 30 days, or up to Day 28, whichever is the later date.
+A treatment-emergent AE will be defined as any AE that begins on or after the date of first dose of study drug up to the date of last dose of study drug plus 30 days, or up to Day 28, whichever is the later date.

-Summaries (number and percentage of participants) of treatment-emergent adverse events (TEAEs) (by SOC, and PT) will be provided by treatment group.
+Summaries (number and percentage of participants) of treatment-emergent AEs (by SOC, and PT) will be provided by group.